About:Palindromes Palindromedary History Names

 Did you immediately see the palindromic symmetry here?
 I didn't.
 I had to work to uncover it.
 Absurd is certainly a good description of this sentence, as is unlikely.
 It could have happened, sometime between say 1959 and 1964, when Oprah was five to ten years old and not very famous.
 That could have been headline news, or something reported in the police blotter column.
 As it never happened, it became a palindrome instead, and a near great one.

-What I want most to see in your palindromes are emotion, drama, commentary, absurdity, subtlety and art.
+Give your palindromes emotion, drama, commentary, absurdity, subtlety and art.
 Bend the language.
 Distort the grammar.
 Raise the roof and sink the ship.
 Aim high and don't hold back.
-I like puns and limericks and low-brow humor as much as I like snooty literary works.
-I also like science fiction, or the so-called genre literature.
-Great palindromes can be all of those, and more.
+The palindromedary tools are awesome.
+Using them, you can create great palindromes with ease.